-We’ve tried a filtering experiment using dirty water before, using kitchen roll as the filter.
-Today we tried something a little different.
+The last time we tried a filtering experiment using dirty water, we used kitchen roll ( kitchen towel ) as the filter.
+Today, we tried something a little different.

-We looked in the garden for three things that might make good filters, and chose large stones, small stones and sand.
-We talked about which we though would be the best filter, and decided the sand would probably work best as it was the smallest.
+We looked in the garden for three things that might make good filters and chose large stones, small stones and sand.
+We discussed which we thought would be the best filter and decided the sand would probably work best as it has the smallest gaps between grains.

 What you need

 - Large stones

 - Dirty water – we just added some soil from the garden to some tap water.

 - Place the large stones in the funnel, hold it over a container, and pour the water over the stones.